Skip to content

 subscribe-to (proposed earlier) (subscribe query-v {:frame :todo}) 002

-frame-dispatcher (proposed earlier) dispatcher — captures the current frame at call time; safe to call during render and from async callbacks 002
+frame-dispatcher / bound-dispatcher / bound-subscriber (proposed earlier) (rf/frame-handle) — the keystone operation bundle; captures the frame at creation time and is safe to call during render and from async callbacks.
+002

 enable-performance-api-tracing! (proposed earlier) Performance-API instrumentation is gated on the compile-time re-frame.performance/enabled? goog-define, not a runtime toggle.
 See 11 — Instrumentation.
 009